Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/usage/node-setups/non-producing-node.md

 ### 2. Enable one or more available plugins

 Each available plugin is listed and detailed in the [Nodeop Plugins](../../plugins/index.md) section.
 When `nodeop` starts, it will expose the functionality provided by the enabled plugins it was started with.
 For example, if you start `nodeop` with [`state_history_plugin`](../../plugins/state-history-plugin.md) enabled, you will have a non-producing node that offers full blockchain history.
-If you start `nodeop` with [`http_plugin`](../../plugins/http-plugin.md) enabled, you will have a non-producing node which exposes the SYSIO RPC API.
+If you start `nodeop` with [`http_plugin`](../../plugins/http-plugin.md) enabled, you will have a non-producing node which exposes the RPC API.
 Therefore, you can extend the basic functionality provided by a non-producing node by enabling any number of existing plugins on top of it.
 Another aspect to consider is that some plugins have dependencies to other plugins.
 Therefore, you need to satisfy all dependencies for a plugin in order to enable it.